shapetheLOLa/kube-mediabox/README.md

 Plex has that folder mounted.
 Service that folder via NFS or change it accordingly if you want it on all worker nodes.

-Please change hostname of each service under service/templates/ingress.yaml you will find e.g.````radarr.yourservice.xyz```` Change it to your hostname, e.g. ```radarr.mediabox.xyz``` TLS is activated, so this assumes you have letsencrypt running on your cluster.
+Please change hostname of each service under service/values.yaml under ingress.rules.host. you will find e.g.````radarr.yourservice.xyz```` Change it to your hostname, e.g. ```radarr.mediabox.xyz``` TLS is activated, so this assumes you have letsencrypt running on your cluster.